-A position that is given respect from the people is the position you feel proud of (yourself).
-Similarly, the job of the mentor may include training an employee who would not know much about what he or she is supposed to do.
+A position that given respect from the people in the position you feel proud of (yourself).
+Similarly, the job of the mentor may include training an employee who would not know much about what he or she supposed to do.

-This sense of satisfaction may be due to the help he or she provided to the newly hired or due to the self-satisfaction of being capable to guide someone.
-Moreover, it also boosts the relationship between the employees.
+This sense of satisfaction may be due to the help he or she provides to the new hire or due to the self-satisfaction of being capable to guide someone.
+Moreover, it also boosts the relationship between employees.

 4. Self-development with stronger problem-solving skills:

 Any business requires a good amount of strategic working, problem-solving skills and strong communication.
 Without these skills, an employee would be inefficient to work in the company.

 However, these skills are not inborn.
 Individuals have to work to develop these skills.
 Mentoring in the workplace is a clever solution for developing these skills.
 This not only improves the productivity of the employee but also increases the quality of the business.

 Mentored employees are relatively more developed with these skills.
 These skills can not only improve the employee on a personal level but also help the business flourish along with personal success.

 5. Improved satisfaction, loyalty, and positive working environment: